Pittosporum ferrugineum: Etymology

 The species epithet ferrugineum is from the Latin ferrugineus, meaning "of the colour of rust", and was given to this species by Aiton in reference to the dense red-brown hairs on the plant.

 Distribution and habitat

-The rusty-leaved pittosporum is found in Malesia, Papuasia and northern Australia, with records from Malaysia, Borneo, Sulawesi, the Philippines, the Caroline Islands, Java, Sumatra, Lesser Sunda Islands, the Maluku Islands, New Guinea, the Bismark Archipelago, the Solomon Islands, Christmas Island, the Northern Territory and Queensland.
+The rusty-leaved pittosporum is found in Malesia, Papuasia and northern Australia, with records from Malaysia, Borneo, Sulawesi, the Philippines, the Caroline Islands, Java, Sumatra, Lesser Sunda Islands, the Maluku Islands, New Guinea, the Bismark Archipelago, the Solomon Islands, Christmas Island, the Northern Territory and Queensland (north of Cooktown).
 It has been introduced to Mauritius, Sri Lanka, Cambodia and Vietnam.

 This species is known to inhabit drier rainforest types such as monsoon forest, beach forest and the margins of mangrove forest.

 Ecology

 The fruit of this species is eaten by metallic starlings (Aplonis metallica).
 Flowers attract a variety of birds and butterflies.

 Conservation

 This species is listed by the Queensland Department of Environment and Science as least concern.
 As of 21 February 2023, it has not been assessed by the IUCN.